South Africa - Beef and Veal - Market Analysis, Forecast, Size, Trends and Insights

 Beef Imports into South Africa

-In 2017, the amount of beef (cattle meat) imported into South Africa stood at X tonnes, approximately mirroring the previous year.
+In 2017, the amount of beef (cattle meat) imported into South Africa stood at X tons, approximately mirroring the previous year.
 Overall, beef imports continue to indicate a measured contraction.
 The most prominent rate of growth was recorded in 2008, when it surged by X% against the previous year.
-Over the period under review, the beef imports reached its maximum volume of X tonnes in 2009; however, from 2010 to 2017, it stood at a somewhat lower level.
+Over the period under review, the beef imports reached its maximum volume of X tons in 2009; however, from 2010 to 2017, it stood at a somewhat lower level.

 In value terms, beef imports stood at $X in 2017.
 In general, beef imports continue to indicate a drastic decline.
 South Africa imports peaked of $X in 2009; however, from 2010 to 2017, it failed to regain its momentum.